semanticarts/gist/docs/Contributing.md

   - Each note ends in a period.
   - Bullet points are symbolized with dash rather than asterisk.
   - Refer to the most recent release notes for examples.
-  - Follow the heading conventions shown, as the [markdown configuration file](.markdownlint.json) dictates the mixed heading style.
   - Release note example:

 ```markdown